nhantrichuyenanh/WIP-YT-Profile-Card-Info/README.md

 Check [here](##NOTE).

 ## What is this add-on's purpose?
 A **proof of concept** to demonstrate that helpful information can easily be made accessible at the user's **fingertips**.
 I've always find Profile Card to be practically useless since user must manually **click** the commenter's profile picture to access it, and barely anyone does that.
-Hopefully, someone from YouTube sees this and implements API-based solutions or just make Profile Cards more useful. **Until that day comes, this add-on will remain in development.**
+Hopefully, someone from YouTube sees this and implements Profile Card specific endpoints in YouTube Data API or just make Profile Cards more useful. **Until that day comes, this add-on will remain in development.**